 Teaching Assistant for Professor Richard Friberg in introductory undergraduate Microeconomics.
 Not evaluated.

 Journal of Behavioral and Experimental Finance, Scandinavian Journal of Economics

 Founder and Member of the Board, Musethica Sweden

 Musethica is an international nonprofit organization that promotes a new approach to teaching classical music, integrating concerts into the education program of young excellent artists.
 The students perform in kindergartens, prisons and immigrant housing.
 With funding from Postkodlotteriet we launched Musethica Sweden in 2016.

 Elected by the students at SSE.
 SASSE is the most active Student Association in Scandinavia with 2000 members, a turnover of 15MSEK, and about 300 active students in 30–50 different projects.
 Responsible for running operations.

 Swedish (native), English (fluent), French (good), Polish (good)

-Advanced user of PC, Mac, MS-Office, STATA, Matlab, Adobe-suite.
-Programming in R, Python, SQL, LaTeX.
-Web Design with HTML, CSS, SASS, Twitter Bootstrap.
+Advanced user of PC, Mac, *nix, MS-Office, STATA, Matlab, Adobe-suite.
+Programming in R, Python, SQL, LaTeX, Bash.
+Web Design in HTML, CSS and SASS.